 Carrot tops are perfect for pesto!

-Carrot greens.
+- Carrot greens.
 From 2 bunches, about 2 cups, roughly chopped to fit into blender cup or food processor bowl.
 Stems too, not just the leaves.
+But be careful with the thick stems at the base of the carrot.
+Those can be fibrous, so you can leave them out, or, if you have an extra powerful blender, just make sure to puree them very well.

-Parmesan cheese - 1/4 cup, grated (optional - omit for vegan option, but add a pinch of salt to compensate).
+- Parmesan cheese.
+About 1/4 cup, grated (optional – omit for vegan option, but add a pinch of salt to compensate).

 Pasta with Carrot Top Pesto

-2. While the water is boiling and the pasta is cooking, saute any vegetables you want to add (we've used tomatoes and mushrooms in the past).
+- While the water is boiling and the pasta is cooking, sauté any vegetables you want to add (we’ve used tomatoes and mushrooms in the past).